 Some personal information

 I am married to Jaikumar Radhakrishnan, a theoretical computer scientist.
 We are the parents of twins: Ritvik Ramanan Radhakrishnan, who is a graduate student in mathematics, and Samhita Ramanan Radhakrishnan, a graduate student in computational biology.
 No, I don’t have a T-shirt that says ‘I survived being the parent of twins’ — because parenting never ends!
 More seriously, while parenting twins had its challenges in the early stages, it has been a deeply satisfying and rewarding part of my life.
 My father is S. Ramanan, a mathematician, and my mother, Anuradha Ramanan, is a former librarian who has translated non-fiction from English to Tamil.
 My sister, Kavita Ramanan, is an applied mathematician.
 We are thus all involved in one way or another with mathematics or writing.
+We are all also avid fans of at least one genre of music.